What is Homeschooling?

 The Enlightium team helps students succeed academically by cultivating each student’s self-awareness, self-regulation, knowledge-forming processes, enthusiasm for learning, engagement in the learning process, and social skills through Bible studies, virtual retreats, and missionary opportunities.

-For high-achiving students, we offer Honors courses in grades 3–12, Advanced Placement (AP) courses for students in grades 9–12, the Dual Enrollment (DE) program which allows students in grades 11-12 the opportunity to take college classes while attending Enlightium, and courses for athletes approved by National Collegiate Athletic Association (NCAA).
+For high-achieving students, we offer Honors courses in grades 3–12, Advanced Placement (AP) courses for students in grades 9–12, the Dual Enrollment (DE) program which allows students in grades 11-12 the opportunity to take college classes while attending Enlightium, and courses for athletes approved by National Collegiate Athletic Association (NCAA).

 For students who struggle academically, the intervention team, which includes teachers, counselors, and administration, works together to identify the unique needs of these students and offer additional guidance and support.
-Academic intervention can include modification of curriculum or comprehensive assistance for English Language Learners (ELL) and an Active Tier Three Plan
+Academic intervention can include modification of curriculum or comprehensive assistance for English Language Learners (ELL) and an Active Tier Three Plan.

 We hope to partner with you in educating your child and make your child’s education journey fun and enjoyable for parents.